-In this instance, when Martin went to bed, it wasn’t yet to that point.
+In this instance, when Martin went to bed last weekend, it wasn’t yet to that point.
 I, however, couldn’t fall asleep at all.
 Instead, I hovered over Junior like a moth, eventually just standing with him on my chest so he wouldn’t cough so much.
 Something just didn’t feel right to me, and I grew more anxious.
 Just as the sun began to rise over the horizon, I took Junior into the bathroom to run the hot water, hoping the steam would help his congestion.
 It got pretty warm in there, so I pulled off the baby’s onesie.
 That’s when I noticed the chest retractions.
 Continue reading →

 The hospital where FestBaby will be born overlooks the city.
 It was created way back in the day by the German inventor/industrialist who was behind many of the early innovations that made the Mercedes-Benz such an awesome car.
 Continue reading →